 Located a bit farther north across the river from Belur Math is Dakshineswar Kali Temple.
 It’s a striking Hindu temple dedicated to Kali.
 The temple is impressive at any time of day, but I was here late afternoon when the temple looked even more magnificent in the golden glow of sunset.

 From Belur Math, I took a short ferry ride up the river to Dakshineswar Kali Temple for INR 11.
 After visiting the temple, I took a local train back to the downtown area.
-Like Belur Math, Dakshineswar Kali Temple is one of the stops on these tours from Klook and Get Your Guide.
+Like Belur Math, Dakshineswar Kali Temple is one of the stops on this tour from Get Your Guide.

 Suggested Length of Visit: 1 hour / Admission: FREE